HEALTHCARE COMPLIANCE-RELATED SOLUTIONS

 codify [cod-i-fy] verb 1. arrange (laws or rules) into a systematic code.

 Who are we?
 It’s in our name.
-We take the complexities of the healthcare physical environment and organize them systematically to be more easily managed.
+We take the complexities of the healthcare physical environment and organize them systematically to make them easier to manage.

-We leverage years of healthcare facility engineering leadership at some of the nation’s largest hospital networks to provide unequaled, actionable consulting and training solutions for improved operations and compliance.
+We leverage years of healthcare facility engineering leadership across some of the nation’s largest hospital networks to deliver unparalleled, actionable consulting and training solutions that improve operations and compliance.
 Our educational approach offers straightforward solutions with an “owner’s perspective” that won’t break your budget.

-In this spirit, we’d like to invite you to explore our services in hopes that you will allow us to serve you.
+In this spirit, we’d like to invite you to explore our services and consider allowing us to serve you.